natalijabujevic/PetPhotographyIko/README.md

 ### Known Bugs

--   On some mobile devices the background image doesn't load;
+-   On some mobile devices the background image on Home page doesn't load;

 ## Deployment